brob/jekyll-portfolio/site-src/_posts/2019-06-10-routing-contact-form-submissions-to-different-addresses-with-netlify-zapier-and-sendgrid.md

 ## Conclusion: Form routing is a breeze with Netlify, Zapier and SendGrid

-As it turns out, we can do almost anything a client could ask with the JAMstack.
+As it turns out, we can do almost anything a client could ask for with the JAMstack.

-Both of these examples take less than two hours to build out and can be extended to do even more powerful things.
-Don't be fooled into thinking that static sites can't do amazing things.
+Both of these examples take less than two hours to build out and can be extended to do even more amazing things.
+Don't be fooled into thinking that static sites can't be powerful.

-I continue to hope that people use these technologies more and more in client work.
+I hope that people use these technologies more and more in client work.
 I find that it makes projects much easier to come back to, since they're all written in HTML, CSS and JS.

 What could you do with a combination of Netlify and Zapier or SendGrid?